paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-020-benefits-for-homeless-veterans.md

 Subsec. (a)(2)(E).
 Pub.
 L. 114–315, § 711(1), (4), redesignated subpar.
 (D) as (E) and substituted “in subparagraphs (C) and (D)” for “in subparagraphs (B) and (C)”.

 2010—Subsec. (d).
 Pub.
 L. 111–163 added subsec. (d).

+#### Regulatory Authority
+Pub.
+L. 118–210, title IV, § 402(b), Jan.
+2, 2025, 138 Stat.
+2795, provided that: “The Secretary of Veterans Affairs may carry out the amendments made by subsection (a) [amending this section] through interim guidance in advance of the issuance of regulations for such purpose.”

 <a id="section-2013"></a>